 All of that's coming too.

-You know, and for all of you involved in the circular firing squad within Republican ranks, you know, I I urge you to understand that at the end of the day, this is what this battle is going to be about.
+You know, and for all of you involved in the circular firing squad within Republican ranks, you know, I urge you to understand that at the end of the day, this is what this battle is going to be about.

-It's it's not gonna work.
+It's not going to work.

 You're handing the election over to Hillary, which is obviously not good.